 CSEP Awards, Grants and Recognitions

-The purpose of this recognition is to acknowledge the research and other significant contributions of Gord Sleivert to the area of Applied Sport Research and/or Sport Nutrition.
-The recipient will present a 45-minute lecture on a topic of their choice and area of applied sport and/or sport nutrition research during the Health and Fitness programming at the CSEP Annual Scientific Meeting.
+This acknowledgement is designed to honour Gord Sleivert’s significant achievements in Applied Sport Research and/or Sport Nutrition.
+The selected candidate will present a 45-minute lecture on a topic of their choice and area of applied sport and/or sport nutrition research at the CSEP Annual Conference.

 The purpose of this award is to acknowledge a graduate student based on their outstanding research contributions.
 Up to 15 finalists will be invited to present their research at the Graduate Student Poster Session, during the CSEP Annual Conference.
 The award will be presented to two of the finalists.